jannawohl/finalproject/README.md

 Welcome to my final project!
-I used Photoshop to create a Converse shoe collection that is inspired by famous works of art!
+I used Photoshop to create a Converse shoe collection that is inspired by famous works of art.

 SOURCES: